-Next to the cabins, there’s a very little putt putt golf course, toy car track, logs to balance on and swings.
+Next to the cabins, there’s a very little putt putt golf course, toy car track, logs to balance on, sit-in play boat and swings.

 And Farmer Callum has also built an awesome John Deer style tractor play gym for the kids to enjoy!

 Also near the cabins is a vegetable garden.
 Families are invited to help maintain it and in return can help themselves to some herbs and veggies growing there.